top of page

 Safety

-I advise not do SOMA Breath in the case of:
+I advise not do perform Breathwork in the case of:

 Recent injuries recent surgery or injury, glaucoma, and detached retina.